cloudxcc/CaravelAppNotes/AN_WBHT/README.md

 A simple standard method to solve the problem is proposed, which is based on the usage of oppositely clocked registers.

+The app note is only relevant for designs which are driven by the WB clock.

 ## Definitions

 <p align="center"><img src="Figure_1.png" width="650"></p>